jrburke/module/README.md

 # module

-This is an experiment for an ECMAScript (ES) module proposal.
+This is an experiment around ECMAScript (ES) modules.
+Not going to go anywhere, just an experiment.

+For a discussion of module inlining in the context of the existing ES syntax, instead of this experiment, see [existing/inlining](https://github.com/jrburke/module/blob/master/docs/existing/inlining.md).

 It builds on the the ModuleLoader API from the current ES proposal, along with some other work from the ES module effort so far, but uses a module API instead